AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: AppealMod

 \subsubsection{Awareness of Community Norms}

 To gauge a banned user's awareness of community norms (N3), AppealMod first asks them to describe, in their own words, the rule that led to their ban.
+By asking users to describe the rule they broke, the task nudges users to read and understand the rule that led to their ban---so that they can draft an appropriate appeal.

-We also added a comment labeling task in which the user receives a set of five comments and must select comment(s) that they think should be allowed in the community.
-We designed the task so users do not have to read or memorize all the written rules but rather demonstrate a practical understanding of the community norms.
+We also added a second task to evaluate the user's general awareness of the community norms.
+As part of this comment labeling task, the user receives a set of five comments and must select comment(s) that they think should be allowed in the community.
+This second task evaluates the user's general awareness of community norms to gauge whether they are likely to break additional rules if their appeals are granted and they are given a second chance.
+We designed this as a labeling task so users do not have to read or memorize all the written rules but rather demonstrate a practical understanding of the community norms.
 All the comments were vetted by the moderators who participated in design sessions and they picked two of them as permissible.
 The set of comments is provided in Table \ref{tab:comment-label} in Appendix.